rahimi-s-lab/RA-paper/README.md

-Please cite this paper if you use this method or codes:
+Please cite this paper if you use this methodology or our code:

 ```sh
 @article{rahimi2022quantum,